What to know about Elijah McClain's death and the criminal trial of two officers

 The two officers have not talked publicly about McClain’s death and it’s unknown if they’ll take the stand to testify.
 Their lawyers told jurors that the officers' actions followed police policies and weren’t responsible for McClain’s death.
 They’ve sought to shift any blame to the paramedics who injected the ketamine.

-Body cameras worn by the officers captured the confrontation and that footage is being used by both sides to bolster their arguments.
+Body cameras worn by the officers captured the confrontation and the footage is being used by both sides to bolster their arguments.

 That's what jurors will have to decide.